snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 Having a common standard for how to name events, entities and properties can make it easier to understand and extend the tracking design.
 The following are our recommendations, but in general, it's more important to be consistent across your schemas than to follow these recommendations:

 * Use snake case for both the schema and properties.
-This will ensure that the names consistent with how the properties end up in the warehouse (for some warehouses, property names are converted to snake case regardless of how they are defined in the schemas).
+This will ensure that the names are consistent with how the properties end up in the warehouse (for some warehouses, property names are converted to snake case regardless of how they are defined in the schemas).
 Avoid using hyphens to separate words, instead use underscores.
 * Use the verb – noun convention for event names.
 For instance, `add_to_cart`, `play_video`.
 * Be consistent about the tense (present or past).
 Make sure that all your events use the same tense (e.g., `play` and `pause` instead of `played` and `pause`).
 * Use singular in the entity name (e.g., `product` instead of `products`).